988 (Call/Text/Chat)

 Did you know that 90% of people with substance use disorders started using alcohol or drugs before they turned 18?
 Research consistently shows that early use of drugs or alcohol significantly increases the risk of long-term challenges, including addiction.

-Adolescence is a critical period of growth, marked by increasing stress from academics, family dynamics, extracurricular activities, social media influences, and the physical and emotional changes that come with growing up.
+Adolescence is a critical period of growth, marked by increasing stress from academic demands, family dynamics, extracurricular activities, social media influences, and the physical and emotional changes that accompany growing up.
 These pressures can leave youth vulnerable to experimenting with substances.

 Recognizing the importance of prevention and education, AMHC offers Adolescent Substance Use Community Outreach programs tailored to youth, families, and educators in Aroostook and Washington counties.